gvwilson/sensibleadventures/nardica/nardica.md

 Honesty rolled her eyes.
 "I *said*,
 why were you up there?
-You're not *that* fancy."
+You gettin' fancy or somethin'?"

-"I ain't fancy a'tall,"
+"I ain't never fancy!"
 Iffy protested automatically.
 "We just kinda got dragged inta things."
 She summarized Johnson Wales and the last few days as briefly as she could,